These sweet raw Apple Walnut Balls are a healthy snack. They are great to take on hikes or traveling.

 Instructions

-- Cut apples into large chunks and dehydrate at 110° for 24-36 hours, depending upon the size of the chunks.
+- Slice apples into large slices and dehydrateย at 110ยฐFย for 24-36 hours, depending upon the size of the slices.
 If you do not have a dehydrator, you can purchase dehydrated apples with no preservatives at most natural food stores.

-- Pit dates and mix all ingredients in a food processor until ground.
+- Mix all ingredients in a food processor until ground.

-- Form into balls or bars.
-It may take a bit of working the mixture for awhile, but they will turn into balls.
-To make handling the mixture easier, you may want to refrigerate it first.
-You could add more dates, if needed.
+- Form into balls.
+Toย make handlingย the mixture easier, you may want to refrigerate it first.
+You could also add more dates, if needed.

 Nutrition